 Almost all decisions around portfolio construction come back to a client’s risk tolerance level and security selection is certainly one of those decisions.
 The lower the level of risk tolerance within a client portfolio, the more diversified, fund-like investments we will choose.
 The higher the risk tolerance, the more the portfolio has room to take a concentrated risk in individual stocks and bonds.

 At an appropriate portfolio level, non-traditional investments will be used, including third-party managers and alternative investments.

 Should I use mutual funds, exchange-traded funds, or individual stocks & bonds?

-Here at Nikulski Financial, we prefer to use equity & fixed income exchange-traded funds (“ETFs”), individual stocks, and individual bonds.
+Here at Nikulski Financial, Inc., we prefer to use equity & fixed-income exchange-traded funds (“ETFs”), individual stocks, and individual bonds.
 These types of investments are liquid (you can sell them whenever the market is open), low-cost, tax-efficient, and widely available which allows us to work with clients of all levels of risk and establish an efficient portfolio.

 Does Nikulski Financial, Inc. have any online tools for me to use?

 Absolutely!
 We have a few key tools that we provide all clients to have access to their accounts.
-The first is TD Ameritrade’s AdvisorClient.com.
-TD Ameritrade is our chosen custodial partner and they have a very simple and easy-to-navigate site to see all of the activity occurring with a client’s portfolio.
+The first is Schwab Alliance.
+Charles Schwab & Co. is our chosen custodial partner and they have a simple and easy-to-navigate site to see all of the activity occurring with a client’s portfolio.

 Secondly, we partner with eMoney as our Financial Planning software of choice.
-Along with using eMoney in the development & maintenance of our client's financial plans, our partnership with them allows for all our clients to have access to their own client portals as well.
-The portal allows our clients to have a bird’s eye view of their entire financial picture (not just investment accounts) as well as a secure document vault.
+We use eMoney in the development & maintenance of our client's financial plans.
+Our partnership with them also allows for all our clients to have access to a personal financial website which allows clients to have a bird’s eye view of their entire financial picture (not just investment accounts) as well as a secure document vault.